cloudoperators/juno/.changeset/hungry-panthers-tease.md

 "@cloudoperators/juno-ui-components": minor
 ---

-Migrate Message component to TypeScript
+Migrate the Message component to TypeScript and disable automatic timeout for values less than one